Toggle menu

 Glasgow City Council has accepted an award of £6.845million from the Scottish Government to help make homes in Glasgow more energy-efficient in the 2024/25 financial year.

-In this period, homes in Kempsthorn (Pollok), Craigend (Easterhouse) and Barmulloch are benefiting from the work being carried out through the Energy Efficient Scotland Area Based Schemes (EES:ABS) programme.
+In this period, homes in Kempsthorn (Pollok), Craigend (Easterhouse) and Barmulloch are benefiting from the work being carried out through the Area Based Schemes (ABS) programme.
 The programme takes an area-based approach to combating fuel poverty and improving energy efficiency.

-The scheme aims to identify fuel-poor households and is targeted at areas in Glasgow within the lowest 25% Scottish Index Multiple Deprivation (2020); in Council Tax Band A-C and Tax Band D in certain conditions; that are not included in the area of operation of Registered Social Landlords (RSLs) and/or have consequently missed out on investment programmes; and where people are living with vulnerable conditions to the cold.
+The scheme is targeted at areas in Glasgow within the lowest 25% Scottish Index Multiple Deprivation (2020); in Council Tax Band A-C and Tax Band D in certain conditions; that are not included in the area of operation of Registered Social Landlords (RSLs) and/or have consequently missed out on investment programmes; and where people are living with vulnerable conditions to the cold.

-Owners and private landlords participating in the programme have access to the Introductory Advice Service (Wise Group), Home Energy Scotland and our contracted energy advice provider HEAT.
+Owners and households living in a private rented property participating in the programme have access to the Introductory Advice Service (Wise Group), Home Energy Scotland and our contracted energy advice provider HEAT.
 These organisations offer a range of services including bespoke energy advice, and this support will assist households through the provision of additional project information and maximise uptake.

 People living in the homes are very pleased with the outcome of this work, with one resident - a Mrs Bell from Kempsthorn - saying that, "I have hardly had my heating on.
 I pay for mine every month and I have not had a big bill since the work has been done."
 Mrs Bell is now looking to install further energy-efficiency measures and is surprised by how affordable they are.